-Click on Generate Certificate Request to create a certificate request for obtaining a signed certificate from CA. Provide the requested information as outlined under Provide the Certificate Information, p.
-45.
+Click on Create Certificate Request under Install Signed Certificate to create and submit a certificate request in order to obtain a signed certificate from CA.

-When the request is complete, the subject of the created request will be shown in the field.
-Click on Properties below the Subject field, copy the PEM-formatted request and send it to the selected CA.
+Provide the request information in the create dialog.
+Please Provide the Certificate Information, p.
+42 for more details.

-When the signed certificate is returned, install it by uploading the signed certificate (see Upload Private Key/Certificate, p.
-45).
+When the request is complete, the subject of the Created Request will be shown in the field.
+Click on Properties below the Subject field, copy the PEM-formatted request and send it to the selected CA. When the signed certificate is returned, install it by uploading the signed certificate.

-Upload Private Key/Certificate
+Upload Signed Certificate

-- Do one of the following: - If you have a private key file, click on Browse beneath Private key and select the private key file. - If you have a certificate file, click on Browse beneath Certificate and select the certificate file. - Click on Upload. - After the installation is finished, click on Save to save the settings.
+- Click on Browse under Upload Signed Certificate. - Select the certificate file. - Click on Upload. - After the installation is finished, click on Save to save the settings.